The Renters' Rights Act Is Now Law

 During this informative session, we will break down key provisions of the bill, discuss the potential impact on your rental agreements, and offer practical advice on compliance.
 Whether you're a seasoned landlord or just starting out, this webinar will provide you with the insights you need to safeguard your investments.
 Don’t miss this opportunity to stay informed and avoid costly fines, banning orders, and even prosecutions.
 Register now to secure your spot.

-The Renters’ Rights Act is now law – and the first major tenancy reforms are due to start from 1 May 2026.
 At the same time, councils have been given stronger investigatory powers, meaning enforcement is no longer a “theory” – it is becoming far more practical and proactive.

 This webinar is designed for landlords in Shropshire who want clarity and a realistic plan.
 Our webinars are not generic.
 They are local, they are current, based on what is happening right now, coming from people who actually apply the law every day.
-Yes, we will cover what the Renters’ Rights Act changes.
-But we will also go further – because the real question for many landlords in 2026 is simple: How do you regain possession when Section 21 is gone?

 If You're Not Ready, You Risk: